harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 ##### Hide Unauthorized Button

 If we run the application and try to create a person, we get an authorization error after clicking the save button.
-But, it's good to **completely hide Create New Person button** if we don't have the permission.
-It's very simple:
+But, shouldn't we **completely hide the Create New Person button** if the user doesn't have the correct permission.
+It's very simple.
+Just make the foolowing changes:

-Open the **phonebook.component.html** view and use **isGranted** condition as shown below:
+Open the **phonebook.component.html** view and use the **isGranted** condition as shown below:

     <button *ngIf="isGranted('Pages.Tenant.PhoneBook.CreatePerson')" class="btn btn-primary" (click)="createPersonModal.show()"><i class="fa fa-plus"></i> {{l("CreateNewPerson")}}</button>

-In this way, the "Create New Person" button does not rendered in server and user can not see this button.
+In this way, the "Create New Person" button does not rendered in the UI and the user cannot see the button.

 ##### Grant permission